GRACE KARA - nz netball player

-I don’t have a lot of time to read with a packed netball schedule, plus I’m planning a wedding!
+I don’t have a lot of time to read with a packed netball schedule!
 Music wise, pre-match I try to remain very calm and get into the zone and focus.
 I’ve been listening to a lot of Lauryn Hill lately.

 As cheesy as it sounds, ‘it is what it is’.
 Every opportunity is about making the most of what you’re given, you’re dealt a hand and you need to go with it.
 You can’t change what you’re given, but you can change where you’re going.